rasadikak/simple-calculator/README.md

 ## ✨ Features

 - Perform addition, subtraction, multiplication, and division
-- Responsive design that works on desktops and mobile devices
 - Styled with Tailwind CSS for a sleek and clean UI
 - Clear button to reset input